isaacwen01/DH110/Assignments/A08/README.md

 ## User research:

 ### Usability Testing
 After conducting the initial heuristic evaluation, I decided that I needed to conduct a usability test (UT) so I could better evaluate the current website using the three metrics of effectiveness, efficiency, and satisfaction.
-By giving participants tasks and observing their behavior and thoughts as they work through them, UT allowed me to better empathize with typical users of the site––a first-time permit applicant who is unfamiliar with a lot of the jargon used on the site or an elderly who might not be techinologically literate.
-Frustrations of the user are highlighted and are used to point out areas of improvement for the next iteration of design.
+By giving participants tasks and observing their behavior and thoughts as they work through them, UT allowed me to better empathize with typical users of the site––a first-time permit applicant who is unfamiliar with a lot of the jargon used on the site or an elderly who might not be technologically literate.
+Frustrations of the user are highlighted and are used to point out areas of improvement for the next iteration of the design.

 I asked my participant to perform three tasks that corresponded to the top three heuristics violated:
 1. Find the earliest date for a road test appointment.
 2. Identify the documents and procedures necessary to renew a license.
 3. Find the FAQ section and check if a fax copy of an insurance card will suffice for a VRL office visit.

 In regards to the County of Hawai’i website, the participant reaffirmed the usability problems I initially noticed through the heuristic evaluation.
 Overall, the test user was overwhelmed by the vast amount of information and had trouble finding buttons and reaching pages because there was too much text to sift through.
-For instance, the test user was not able to complete the first task, as all the dates and locations he checked for a road test appointment were fully booked.
+For instance, he was not able to complete the first task, as all the dates and locations he checked for a road test appointment were fully booked.
 There was no system that suggested the next available date for the user.
 On the other hand, for the second and third tasks, the participant was able to complete them, though they took a longer time than I had anticipated.
 [Read more about usability testing...](https://github.com/isaacwen01/DH110/tree/main/Assignments/A02)

 ### Contextual Inquiry
 Contextual inquiry differs from UT in that the instructions given to the test user are less specific and are meant to see how they would interact with the product in a natural setting.
-Like its name suggests, this process aims to give me, the researcher, more context about a typical user by allowing the participant talk about their motives behind using the VRL website, their hesitations, struggles, and what they like/dislike about the site.
+As its name suggests, this process aims to give me, the researcher, more context about a typical user by allowing the participant to talk about their motives behind using the VRL website, their hesitations, struggles, and what they like/dislike about the site.

 My biggest takeaways from the contextual inquiry were the following:
 1. The availability of DMV appointments affects people’s desire to apply for a permit/license.